-Carpobrotus edulis is a robust perennial that forms a dense mat of multiple trailing stems.
-It has large green, smooth and succulent leaves that are erect, opposite, three-angled and fused at the base.
+Carpobrotus edulis subsp. edulis is a very succulent perennial, a robust plant that forms a dense mat of multiple trailing stems.
+It forms part of the Aizoaceae family.

 The fruits are sought after, eaten by several animal species, as well as by people.
 Housewives make jam of them.